work blog about search

 Can Graphic Design Save Your Life?

-Roughly 9 years ago, in September of 2008, we wrote a post, De-branding cigarettes, about the fact that the Department of Health was considering making it compulsory to use plain packaging to sell cigarettes in the UK.
-We were intrigued at the idea of a major product having its branding completely removed.
-To illustrate the article we mocked up a blank cigarette pack, and then added some graphics to it in Photoshop.
+Roughly 9 years ago, in September of 2008, I wrote a post, De-branding cigarettes, about the fact that the Department of Health was considering making it compulsory to use plain packaging to sell cigarettes in the UK.
+I was intrigued at the idea of a major product having its branding completely removed.
+To illustrate the article I mocked up a blank cigarette pack, and then added some graphics to it in Photoshop.

-In May of 2015, Lucienne Roberts from publishing house GraphicDesign& got in touch about a possible new exhibition they were curating called ‘Can Graphic Design Save Your Life?’, commissioned by the Wellcome Collection.
-The exhibition would be about graphic design related to health, and she asked if we’d be happy to have the packs we designed included.
-We explained that the actual packs didn’t exist, but that we’d gladly put some new ones together for the show.
-We put some new artwork together, and got busy with the scalpel and double sided sticky tape.
+In May of 2015, Lucienne Roberts from publishing house GraphicDesign& got in touch about a new exhibition they were curating called ‘Can Graphic Design Save Your Life?’, commissioned by the Wellcome Collection.
+The exhibition would be about graphic design related to health, and she asked if I’d be happy to have the packs we designed included.
+I explained that the actual packs didn’t exist, but that I’d gladly put some new ones together for the show.
+I put some new artwork together, and got busy with the scalpel and double sided sticky tape.

-Jump cut to today, and the show has just opened at the Wellcome Collection in London, and features our packs.
+Jump cut to today, and the show has just opened at the Wellcome Collection in London, and features my packs.

 The show, divided into six sections – Persuasion, Education, Hospitalisation, Medication, Contagion and Provocation – examines the role of graphic design in helping to make the world a better place, and features many examples of it doing just that.